Improving Chemistry Graduate Education

 The commission also calls for increased efficiency in graduate education.
 “Five, six, seven, or more years is far too long for completion of a Ph.D.,” Calabrese said.
 “Four years should be the target, with the departmental median being absolutely no more than five years.”

 The commission recommends decoupling most graduate student funding from professors’ research funding.
-Instead, the report urges government and private funders to adopt a new strategy of “graduate program grants,” analogous to the training grants funded by the National Institutes of Health.
-“While increased overall funding would be welcome, this recommendation is mainly about improving the deployment of existing funding,” said commission member Paul Houston, dean of the College of Sciences at Georgia Institute of Technology.
+Instead, the report urges government and private funders to adopt a new strategy of “graduate program grants,” analogous to the training grants funded by NIH.
+“While increased overall funding would be welcome, this recommendation is mainly about improving the deployment of existing funding,” said commission executive director Paul Houston, dean of the College of Sciences at Georgia Institute of Technology.

 U.S. universities are currently “overproducing Ph.D.s in the chemical sciences,” Faulkner said.
 The commission urges departments to better balance the number of new graduates with available employment opportunities.